integralfx/MemTestHelper/DDR4 OC Guide.md

    * On Intel, changing tCWL will affect tWRRD_dg/sg and thus tWTR_S/L. If you lower tCWL by 1 you need to lower tWRRD_dg/sg by 1 to keep the same tWTR values.
 Note that this might also affect tWR per the relationship described earlier.
    * <sup>1</sup>Some motherboards don't play nice with odd tCWL.
 For example, I'm stable at 4000 15-19-19 tCWL 14, yet tCWL 15 doesn't even POST.
 Another user has had similar experiences.
 Some motherboards may seem fine but have issues with it at higher frequencies (Asus).
 Manually setting tCWL equal to tCL if tCL is even or one below if tCL is uneven should alleviate this (eg. if tCL = 18 try tCWL = 18 or 16, if tCL = 17 try tCWL = 16).
    * The extreme preset is not the minimum floor in this case. tRTP can go as low as 6, while tWTRS/L can go as low as 1 6.
 Some boards are fine doing tCWL as low as tCL - 6.
 Keep in mind that this *will* increase the load on your memory controller.
+   * On AMD, tCWL can often be set to tCL - 2 but is known to require higher tWRRD.

 4. Now for the tertiaries:
     * If you're on AMD, refer to [this post](https://redd.it/ahs5a2).